Giewont: Cultural significance

 In Polish folklore, the mountain is associated with several legends about sleeping knights who will awake when Poland is in danger.
-The profile of the mountain resembles a lying knight, wherein the Long Giewont is the knight's torso, and the Great Giewont is the knight's face as viewed from the side (the three 'peaks' representing the chin, the nose, and the eyebrow).
+The profile of the mountain resembles a reclining knight, wherein the Long Giewont is the knight's torso, and the Great Giewont is the knight's face as viewed from the side (the three "peaks" representing the chin, the nose, and the eyebrow).
 The image of Giewont as viewed from the north makes the profile easy to discern.
 This image of the mountain was further ingrained in the collective consciousness of the nation thanks to an 1880 poem by Adam Asnyk.
 It proved to be a source of inspiration for many other renowned artists and writers, including Leon Wyczółkowski and Stanisław Ignacy Witkiewicz.
 In 1875, it officially appeared for the first time on the seal of the city of Zakopane.

 In 1880, painter and photographer Walery Eljasz Radzikowski described the mountain in the following words: "Giewont is visible from every cottage, therefore it deservedly holds the title of the King of Zakopane".